chase-moskal/magical/readme.md

 compared against simple render functions:
 - views have state
 - views are independent rendering contexts
+- views can have shadow dom and their own stylesheets

 i think a good way to think about elements and views is like this:
 - elements are entrypoints at the html-level